 Parking privileges are extended to students receiving approval by the building principal.
 Only students who have been issued a parking permit through the Principal's office are permitted to use Lincoln Park parking facilities.
 The issuance of a parking permit does not authorize the student to transport additional persons in his/her vehicle.
 The parking permit is applicable to a single student and a single vehicle only.
-Obtain more information about parking regulations in the main office or on the school's website.
-Students may apply for parking permit consideration by acquiring an application in the main office.
+Obtain more information about parking regulations in the Main Office.
+Students may apply for parking permit consideration by acquiring an application in the Main Office.

-NONDISCRIMINATION- QUALIFIED STUDENTS WITH Disabilities LINCOLN PARK PERFORMING ARTS CHARTER SCHOOL NONDISCRIMINATION - QUALIFIED STUDENTS WITH Disabilities.
+LINCOLN PARK PERFORMING ARTS CHARTER SCHOOL NONDISCRIMINATION - QUALIFIED STUDENTS WITH Disabilities.
 Section 504 of the Rehabilitation Act of 1973